Rudy Giuliani’s Law License Suspended Over Election Lie Spree

 “These false statements were made to improperly bolster respondent’s narrative that due to widespread voter fraud, victory in the 2020 United States presidential election was stolen from his client.
 We conclude that respondent’s conduct immediately threatens the public interest and warrants interim suspension from the practice of law, pending further proceedings before the Attorney Grievance Committee.”

+While Giuliani claimed to the committee that he believed most of his statements to be true at the time, he also offered an over-arching First Amendment defense.

+But the committee said it rejected that argument.
+Giuliani knowingly misrepresent facts and made false statements on behalf of clients—two violations not protected by the First Amendment, it said.

-In January, shortly after the Capitol riot, State Senate Judiciary Committee Chair Brad Hoylman released a statement urging the grievance committee of the Appellate Division to disbar Giuliani after the horrifying events of the insurrection.
+The probe was initiated in January, in the wake of the Capitol riot, when State Senate Judiciary Committee Chair Brad Hoylman urged the grievance committee to investigate Giuliani’s role.

 “I will be filing a formal complaint with the Appellate Division of the Unified Court System asking them to consider revoking Rudy Giuliani’s license to practice law in New York due to rampant and egregious violations of the Rules of Professional Conduct related to his participation in a scheme to unlawfully overturn the results of a free and fair election and his complicity in inflaming a violent coup attempt in our seat of federal government,” Holyman said.